 Potential projects may include, but are definitely not limited to:

 All projects must meet safety and infection control guidelines for the hospital and be pre-approved by Volunteer Services.

-Please note, due to strict infection control guidelines, students cannot perform activities or workshops directly on the patient units.
-As an alternative, we suggest supporting one of our patient services, offering a family workshop or activity, or long-term volunteering (must be minimum age 16) www.uclahealth.org/volunteer
+Please note that due to strict infection control guidelines, students cannot perform activities or workshops directly on the patient units.
+If this is where your interests lie, we suggest supporting one of our patient services, offering a family workshop or activity, or long-term volunteering.
+Information can be accessed at www.uclahealth.org/volunteer.

 For more information on the Young Philanthropist program, please call (310) 267-8185, or to submit an application, please click here.
 Completed applications may be submitted to firstname.lastname@example.org.